fhtthg/learn_git_test1/readme.txt

-git is a distrubuted bersion control system git is free software
+git is a   version  control system git is free software